moliver28/research-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 - OKRs - DRIs of each OKR uses the `Foundations::Build` label to communicate what the next issues needed to be picked up are.
 - External requests - the Engineering manager will add `Foundations::Build` to issues that need attention.
 These will also include the `unblocks others` label to make it clear to folks on the interrupt rotation which issues are external requests.
-- KTLO - When we have an OKR related to KTLO, the DRI for that OKR will add the `Foundations::Build` label to related issues.
-Any team member should feel empowered to add KTLO issues to the board that are important to prioritize for the ongoing maintenance and stability of the platform.
+- KTLO - These issues will generally be added according to a general combination of due date/priority/severity/weight.
+Any team member should feel empowered to add KTLO issues to the board when they fit the criteria.

 From here, people have options when looking for what's next: